October 11, 2022

 If you have specific questions or concerns regarding your lease, consider having a tenant attorney look at it.
 An attorney can spot any illegal provisions, point out unfavorable provisions, and suggest changes for a more favorable lease.

-Some landlords require renter’s insurance.
-Even if they don’t, it’s still wise to have it — whether you’re a first-time renter or a long-term tenant.
-Renters insurance policies are relatively cost-effective (about $15 per month on average) and protects yourself and your belongings in case of damage or theft, and provides other liability coverage in case you or a guest gets hurt on the premises of your rental home.
-A typical renters insurance policy covers:
+Some landlords require renter's insurance.
+Even if they don't, it's still wise to have it — whether you're a first-time property renter or a long-term tenant.
+Renters' insurance policies are relatively cost-effective (about $15 per month on average), protect yourself and your personal belongings in case of damage or theft, and provide other liability coverage in case you or a guest gets hurt on the premises of your rental home.
+A typical renters insurance policy covers the following:

 • Personal property protection: If your personal belongings get stolen, damaged, or destroyed, you’ll be entitled to a payout (minus the deductible).